NORVIControllers/NORVI-X/NORVI X-AQ4/README.md

 - Control and monitor the status of analog outputs

-- Configure and control 4 channels of analog output:
+- Configure and control 4 channels of analog outputs
-  - Channels 1 & 2: Output a voltage range of 0–10 V
-  - Channels 3 & 4: Output a current range of 0–20 mA

 - Convert raw DAC values into actual voltage/current readings using a defined ratio

 - Use the **TFT_eSPI** library to display real-time status updates